BUS2129 : Operations Strategy and Management (for Erasmus / Study Abroad Students)

 Effective management of operations is critical to the success of organisations right across business and industrial sectors, the service sector, the public sector and the ‘not-for-profit’ sector.
 Organisations that produce products and/or deliver services have operational systems at their core.
 Well-designed, robust operational systems that align with an organisation's strategy and are managed consistently well are central to sustaining high levels of organisational performance.

 This module provides a broad introduction to the Operations Strategy and Operations Management discipline with a focus on topics that are particularly relevant to practice.
-The aim of the module is to provide the foundations and frameworks to understand and analyse key issues of relevance to the management of operations in contemporary organisations.
+The aim of the module is to provide the foundations and frameworks to examine and analyse key issues of relevance to the management of operations in contemporary organisations.
 It also aims to offer an insight into the contemporary issues of the subject of operations strategy and its importance for an organisation.

 Outline Of Syllabus